 You must take care to avoid coercion, where a patient feels they cannot say “no” to a proposed treatment, or that they cannot challenge your assumption that they would have no objections.
 You should check that the patient has no apprehensions before proceeding, because “consent” that is not given freely is not valid.

-Disclosure without consent
+Disclosures without consent

 In some circumstances, you are obliged to disclose information to comply with the law or to prevent serious harm to the patient or others.
 In such cases, you should disclose the information – even if you do not have the patient’s consent.
 You must carefully consider the arguments for and against the disclosure and be able to justify your decision.

 It would be sensible to seek advice from experienced colleagues, your medical defence organisation, a professional association or an ethics committee.
-For more information on disclosures without consent, see the Medical Protection factsheet Confidentiality – disclosures without consent.
+For more information on disclosures without consent, see the Medical Protection factsheet Confidentiality – Disclosures without consent.

 After a patient has died